 What role did the Roman gods have in shaping the world around us?
 What does it mean to live “a good life”?
 In this course, students read selections from Lucretius, Cicero, Horace and Seneca and examine their works for philosophical insight and poetic craft in their historical context.
 Students are introduced to important Greek influences on Roman philosophy.
 (Prerequisite: Latin Literature (AP) or permission of the department chair.)

 Advanced Latin: Selected Readings

-This course covers basic grammar and readings.
-Adapted texts serve as a basis for discussions about Greek culture and history.
-The course leads to Greek 2 or Greek 2A.
+This course covers the basic grammar and vocabulary of Attic Greek.
+Adapted texts from Homer, Plato, Herodotus, and Aristophanes serve as a basis for the study of Greek culture and its legacy.
+Students also choose particular aspects of the Greek world to explore in independent and collaborative projects in the fall and spring.
+Some topics include: democracy, art, drama, law, history and philosophy.
 (Prerequisite: current enrollment in or completion of level 4 of a language at Milton.)

 In this course, we continue the study of Greek grammar and syntax while reviewing the foundation built in the previous year.
 Students are introduced to Greek prose through a careful reading of selections from Plato’s Symposium, a text that serves as a basis for students’ study of 5th century Athenian culture and identity.
 In addition to the Symposium, students study related passages from other Platonic works and from other authors and poets.
 Over the course of the year, students explore topics in mythology, history, philosophy, drama, gender and sexuality.

 Advanced Greek: Selected Readings